-Then on 10-8-09...
+On a training mission..
 It was a winter wonderland in the Garden of the Gods area of Colorado Springs.
 The (SWRV) journeys into the wilderness to document an early winter cold front.
 The mission was to continue the intense training of the search and rescue canine.
-Terra (the search and rescue canine) has logged over 15,000 miles this year in a multitude of severe weather events in the (SWRV).
+Terra (the search and rescue canine) has logged over 90,000 miles since 2009 in a multitude of severe weather events in the (SWRV).
 She has been directly under tornadic circulation, 100 feet of a touchdown, extreme lightning, large hail, and diverse weather conditions ranging from 10 degrees to over 120 degrees.

 The SWS Canine, a Giant Schnauzer, is well rehearsed in retrieval of objects drawn to by scent in a multitude of terrain.
 Her training in this mission was in steep rocks with below freezing conditions.